 The cls parameter is a structure containing function pointers to the routines that implement all the callback routines the VOL class specifies.
+For more information on creating and using VOL plugins, please refer to the VOL user guide.

-2.4 Plugin Examples
+3.4 Plugin Examples

-2.4.1 Different File Format Plugins
+3.4.1 Different File Format Plugins

-We mentioned earlier that a developer could design a plugin such that the file that stores data on disk could be of different format than the H5 format.
+We mentioned earlier that a developer could design a plugin such that the file that stores data on disk could be of a different format than the H5 format.
 This is very important to users that would like to use the HDF5 API and data model, but also desire the portability to use their files across different libraries or would like to access data from pre-existing files that are not in the H5 format.

 The plugin, which understands the HDF5 data model and how the data is stored, will do the necessary "translation" needed for this kind of model.
-The following figure explains more on how this is achieved:
+The following figure explains more about how this is achieved: